benjiao/common-garden-birds/README.md

 A zine featuring common garden birds in the Philippines by [@benjiaonature](https://instagram.com/benjiaonature).
 I made this zine using photos I've taken while birdwatching.
 This was created as a giveaway for our wedding.

-You can use my project as template on [Canva](https://tinyurl.com/ibonsahardin) our you can download the PDF or PNGs.
+You can use my project as a template on [Canva](https://tinyurl.com/ibonsahardin) or you can download the PDF or PNGs.

 ![Canva QR](canva-qr.png)